-- This article discusses which food to avoid before going to bed.
+- This article discusses what not to eat before bed.
 It will also tell you their negative impact on sleep and health.

 - Topics we cover include the reason why we recommend avoiding some foods at night.
 It also examines what not to eat before bed and what you can eat before bed.
 We also include how eating near bedtime has physical and mental effects.